 At the end of the morning assembly when all the classes meet together.
 Each day a different practitioner leads the assembly and the children may hear a story, or talk about a theme as well as singing, music and movement, sharing news celebrating birthdays.

-Children bring their own packed lunch and we ask that you do not send nuts, marshmallows, chocolate, full bags of crisps or fizzy drinks.
+Children bring their own packed lunch and we ask that you do not send nuts, marshmallows, chocolate, full bags of crisps or fizzy drinks (water where possible).
 In addition, grapes, cherry tomatoes, blueberries and sausages need to be cut into quarters lengthways.
 A cool pack may be advisable in warm weather and water is accessible freely throughout the day.

 All children staying for lunch eat together and afterwards play outside if possible.
 If not, they remain together in a communal room.